deltask/Intro-to-probability-and-data-stats-with-r/README.md

 # Intro-to-probability-and-data-stats-with-r
-Coursera Duke Univ
+Coursera Duke University

-##This is a part of the stats with r specialization offered by Duke University and Coursera.
+ This is a part of the stats with r specialization offered by Duke University and Coursera.

 ## Please do not copy the assignments.
 Refer the method and if you have a doubt feel free to ask questions.

-##Thank you
+ Thank you